 Although no field collecting was ever undertaken by the museum service, we have a small but interesting archaeology collection of Mediterranean ceramics and Roman glass.
 These collections were donated between 1888 and 1908 by the Brassey family, Councillor H Beresford Jones and the Mander family of nearby Wightwick Manor.

 Dr Fraser, president of the Dudley and Midlands Geological and Scientific Society, and medical practitioner in Wolverhampton, bequeathed his collection of geological specimens in 1911.
-Numbering over 7,000 specimens and almost entirely composed of British fossils, the collection represents all main groups, though most stages of geological history.
-The bequest is rich in Silurian corals, bryozoans, trilobites and brachiopods from the Dudley Limestone and Much Wenlock Limestone formation.
-Many specimens are of excellent quality and come from localities which no longer exist.
+Numbering over 7,000 specimens and almost entirely composed of British fossils, the collection represents all main groups, through most stages of geological history.
+The bequest is rich in Silurian, Carboniferous, Jurassic and Cretaceous fossils from the Black Country and beyond.

 You can find out more about works in the world collection by…